Store Your Luggage in Boston

 Boston has quite a storied past, making it an excellent place to visit when learning more about the United States’ humble beginnings.
 It is one of the oldest cities in the country and is now the capital of Massachusetts.
 Located on the Shawmut Peninsula, the city was founded by Puritan settlers in 1630.

 Boston is best known for the Boston Massacre, Battle of Bunker Hills, Boston Tea Party, and Siege of Boston, all events that occurred during the American Revolution.
-Once the United States won independence from Great Britain, Boston continued to be an important port, manufacturing city, and political hub.
+Once the United States won independence from Great Britain, Boston continued to be an important port, a manufacturing city, and political hub.
 The city is home to the first public park in the United States, Boston Common, established in 1634.
 The first subway system was created in 1897, called the Tremont Street Subway.
 The United States’ first public school was started in 1635 in Boston.

 Today, Boston is home to Harvard University, MIT, Tufts University, and Boston University, just to name a few of the colleges, universities, and trade schools located in and around the city.
 With Boston’s deep historical roots and zeal for higher education, you can easily spend weeks exploring all the city has to offer.
 If visiting for only a few days, sign up for some walking tours of downtown Boston and also food or pub tours to learn more about this eccentric city.
 Parts of the movie National Treasure, starring Nicolas Cage, was filmed in Boston, giving you a glimpse into the historical buildings that make up the city.